patroytall/patrick-roy-me/src/articles/003-dive-into-enterprise-software-costs.md

 Features are not stacked side by side.
 They are integrated together in a complex maelstrom of entangled logic.
 New features often impact previous features in unexpected ways.

 The agile development approach primary emphasis is to only deliver what is being requested to increase speed to market.
 Thus what the client see is only and only what the application can do.
-Developers will pull ingenious engineering to deliver a narrow feature.
+Developers will pull ingenious engineering feats to deliver a narrow feature.
 Broadening such a feature can require a complete redesign.
 The client assumes that because a feature is present extending around it should be easy.
 This puts him deeper into the illusion.

+The client state of illusion affects his cost perception.
+By keeping his expectations high, the illusion causes the actual delivered software to appear punny in comparison to what he perceives should have been delivered.

 ## Performance is a hard problem